988 Halekauwila

 No analysis available

-I looked for card/fob access terms like keycard entry, fob access, or card reader and found no explicit references.
-The remarks do describe the building as secure and mention security services, but that is not the same as card-access security.
+I looked for card/fob access terms like key card access, fob access, card reader, or electronic entry.
+The public remarks describe the building as secure and mention security services, but they do not explicitly say the entry system uses cards or fobs.

-The remarks clearly and repeatedly indicate patrol-based security, including private patrolling, roving patrols, and 24-hour security service.
-This is strong evidence that the building/community has security patrol service.
+Multiple listings directly reference patrol-based security, including private patrols, roving patrols, and 24-hour security service.
+This is strong public-remark evidence that the building/community has security patrol service.

 No analysis available